desec-io/desec-stack/docs/dyndns/configure.rst

 the "dyndns2" protocol to perform updates.
 Afterwards, enter the username and the token secret that you received during registration.
 Last, tell ddclient how to detect your IP address, your domain name and the update interval.
+To test your setup, run ``sudo ddclient -force`` and see if everything works as expected.

-**Note:** As of the time of this writing, ddclient does not use an encrypted HTTPS connection by default.
+**Note:** As of the time of this writing, ddclient does not use an encrypted HTTPS connection by default when the scheme (either "http://" or "https://") is missing from a URL.
 To enable it, open ``/etc/ddclient.conf`` and add ``ssl=yes`` above the ``server=`` statement.
 We **strongly recommend** doing so; otherwise, your credentials will be exposed during transmission.